 Education for Public Health (CEPH).

-- 14 credits (six courses) of Core Courses in evidence-based approaches to public health that includes public health and health care systems, planning and management to promote health, policy in public health, leadership, communication, and inter-professional practice and systems thinking;
+- Module 1: Integrated Core Courses: Evidence-based approaches to public health that includes public health and health care systems, planning and management to promote health, policy in public health, leadership, communication, and inter-professional practice and systems thinking.

-- 4 credits (credits may be spread over multiple semesters) internship
+- Module 3: Internship credits may be spread over multiple semesters.
+Capstone Project is one course.

 Module 1: Integrated Core Courses

 |Fall - year 1||SPHL602||Applied Data: Epidemiology & Biostatistics||4|